wetransform-os/ProMCDA/README.md

 By configuring these parameters appropriately, you can tailor the ProMCDA analysis to your specific needs, enabling comprehensive and customized multi-criteria decision analyses.

 ### Input matrix
-The input matrix is a Pandas DataFrame containing the alternatives and their indicators.
+The input matrix is a Pandas DataFrame that contains the alternatives and their corresponding indicators.
 Each row of the DataFrame represents an alternative, while each column represents an indicator.
-The first column should contain the names of the alternatives, and the subsequent columns should contain the values of the indicators.
+The first column should contain the names of the alternatives and be set as the index column of the dataframe.
+The subsequent columns should contain the values of the indicators.

 The input matrix can be provided in two formats: with uncertainties or without uncertainties.
 - The **input matrix without uncertainties** is used when the indicators are deterministic values.